NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Punching a coin with the feedbacker at any point after the flash will send the coin into the nearest enemy or wherever you are facing and make it bounce back into the air with a damage increase, its damage caps after punching it into a surface 3 times.
+      Punching a coin using the feedbacker will cause it to target an enemy weakpoint, or the direction you are facing if none are available, then bounce up.
+Each punch causes the coin's power to increase by 1.
     </td>
     <td width="100px">
       TBA (To Be Added)